 The popular Taiwanese chain opened its doors to Singapore’s foodies in mid-2014.
 Since then, Sufood has come to be a well-known choice for light and flavorful vegetarian and vegan Western and Asian fare.
 Things have evolved since my first visit to Sufood back in 2015, the menu is different and is constantly upgraded to keep things fresh.

 On our recent visit, as soon as we stepped inside the restaurant, I knew we had begun on the right foot, pun intended!
 A cheery ‘Welcome to Sufood’ from the team and an attentive manager Susan made sure we were seated comfortably and all set to enjoy our meal.
 We were briefed on the philosophy and it was interesting to note that their target groups are not just vegetarians and vegans but also the meat lovers.
 Their endeavour is to make vegetarian dining more than just mock meat, and to debunk the belief that vegetarian food is boring by ensuring that their dishes packed a flavourful punch.
 In my opinion, they’re doing a damn good job!

-The menu is structured well – you can choose from the 4, 6 or 8-course meals, or go a-la-carte.
+The menu is structured well – you can choose from the 4-course or 8-course meals, or go a-la-carte.
 Most courses have a range of options, giving you the flexibility to pick and choose.
 We decided to go for the 8-course meal.
 Sheer gluttony, I know!
-But Sufood features on our list of Top Vegetarian Restaurants in Singapore, so understandable we wanted to try as many of the dishes as we can.
+But Sufood features on our list of Top Vegetarian Restaurants in Singapore, so understandably we wanted to try as many of the dishes as we could.